-Activity within Principle B in 2023/24
+Activity within Principle B in 2024/25

-- There are internal working groups on which there is cross departmental representation, such the Equality Working Group, Disability Working Group, the Senior Management Team and the Local Joint Consultative Committee which has cross-representation with Officers and Members. - The Council has a webpage dedicated to consultations, those carried out during the period have been the Emergency Help Point Camera System, Surveillance Cameras Upgrade Consultation, Budget Consultation 2024/25, Polling Place Review, Parks and Open Spaces Survey 2023, Bramcote Hills Park Survey, Smoke Control Order, the Annual Tenants' Survey and the Climate Change and Green Futures Strategy Consultation. - Let's Talk Broxtowe a consultation over the new Corporate Plan took place and consisted of a survey and drop-in worksops throughout the Borough informing emerging plan priorities. - Members have been allocated £200 each to assist with the facilitation of surgeries to enhance resident engagement.
-This is a means by which Councillors keep in touch with local people and identify action which needs to be taken which they feed back to Officers or committees, and community meetings at which Officers provide updates on key areas of work. - The Local Strategic Partnership, chaired by the Leader of the Council, The Health Task Group and Children and Young Peoples Task Groups are organisations which need joint action.
+- There are internal working groups on which there is cross departmental representation, such the Equality Working Group, Disability Working Group, the Senior Management Team and the Local Joint Consultative Committee which has cross-representation with Officers and Members. - The Council has a webpage dedicated to consultations, those carried out during the period have been the Household Energy Survey, Greater Nottingham Strategic Plan Publication Draft Budget Consultation 2025/26, Surveillance Cameras, Reduction of Carbon in New Development Supplementary Planning Document, Housing Strategy 2024-28, Parks and Open Spaces Survey 2024, Broxtowe Borough Markets Survey, Smoke Control Orders, Statement of Gambling Principles 2025-27, Massage and Special Treatments consultation and the Brinsley Headstocks consultation. - Let's Talk Broxtowe a consultation over the new Corporate Plan took place and consisted of a survey and drop-in workshops throughout the Borough informing emerging plan priorities prior to the agreement to adopt the Corporate Plan at a full Council meeting on 10 July 2024. - Members are allocated £200 each to assist with the facilitation of surgeries to enhance resident engagement.
+This is a means by which Councillors keep in touch with local people and identify action which needs to be taken which they feed back to Officers or committees, and community meetings at which Officers provide updates on key areas of work. - The Local Strategic Partnership, chaired by the Leader of the Council, The Health and Learning Difficulties Partnership and Children and Young Peoples Task Groups are organisations which deliver joint action.
 There is a Cost of Living Partnership Group which includes external partners and was set up to support local people to respond to cost of living pressures. - The Council's Planning Department supported the development of local Neighbourhood Plans.
-The Cossall Neighbourhood Plan was adopted and the Toton and Chetwynd Neighbourhood Plan will be subject to a formal referendum in May 2024.
-There is a Greater Nottingham Joint Advisory Group at which the Council works with authorities in the Greater Nottingham area to review the Core Strategy in an aligned manner. - The South Notts Community Safety Partnership chaired by the Chief Executive of the Council and Broxtowe Crime Reduction Group are a mechanism through which leaders of the public and voluntary sector organisations in South Nottinghamshire co-ordinate activity and identify strategic issues which need joint action.
-The Council also has representation on the Safer Notts Board.

-There are regular tenant led service review groups for Housing services.
+The Toton and Chetwynd Neighbourhood Plan has been formally adopted. - The South Notts Community Safety Partnership, chaired by the Chief Executive, and Broxtowe Crime Reduction Group are mechanisms through which leaders of public and voluntary sector organisations in South Nottinghamshire co-ordinate activity and identify strategic issues which need joint action.
+The Council also has representation on the Safer Notts Board. - There are regular tenant led Service review groups for Housing.
 The Resident Involvement Group meets monthly at different locations throughout the Borough and consults on ideas and service improvements, while the Tenants Panel, a strategic group for high level work on policies chaired by a resident Tenant Involvement Network, has quarterly workshops on specific topics.
+The Panel has been conducting a review of the voids property processes and will present it findings to the appropriate Committee in accordance with the Council's scrutiny arrangements.